Debt consolidation – the pros & cons, and alternatives

 For many people, the solution to mounting debt across multiple cards, bills and personal loans is a debt consolidation of everything into one new loan to cover the lot.
 In essence, it’s using one debt to pay for all of the others.
 There are pros and cons with this debt solution approach, and it may be a good idea to seek some professional advice before you leap into it.

 - Once you do debt consolidation, you then have a single debt to focus on, with regular payments reducing the total amount owing.
 So you don’t need to worry about paying smaller amounts throughout the month to multiple creditors.

 - You may end up with a lower interest rate, especially if you’re paying hefty rates on your credit card balance.

 - You’ll probably end up paying less each month because you’re benefiting from that lower interest rate.

-- You will still be paying interest on the debt, although likely lower interest, and lower payments are great but if you don’t discipline yourself to pay off the debt as quickly as possible you may find it draws out for many years and you end up paying more than you would have.
+- You will still be paying interest on the debt, although likely lower interest.
+Lower payments are great but if you don’t discipline yourself to pay off the debt as quickly as possible you may find it draws out for many years and you end up paying more than you would have.

 Alternatives to debt consolidation